Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: System Architecture

 \section{System Architecture}

-Memory Bear adopts a three-layer architecture design, functionally divided from bottom to top into storage layer, orchestration layer, and application layer.
-In the overall system flow, each layer works collaboratively to transform raw multi-source data into usable long-term memory and serve the orchestration layer's cognitive reasoning tasks.
-The following sections detail the module composition and key mechanisms of each layer.
+Memory Bear adopts a three-layer architecture, organized from bottom to top into the storage layer, orchestration layer, and application layer.
+Within the overall system pipeline, these layers collaborate to transform heterogeneous, multi-source inputs into structured long-term memory representations that support higher-level cognitive reasoning in the orchestration layer.
+The following sections describe the module composition and core mechanisms of each layer in detail.